rayankrish/playground_environments/README.md

 ## How to Install

+Run the following command `pip install playgroundrl-envs`

+## How to Build

 1. Increment version number in setup.cfg

 2. Use `pip install .` to install the package's dependencies